©ISTOCKPHOTO.COM / KALI9

 West Orange

 This seven-week program designed for kids with mild special needs promises an action-packed summer while improving social and motor skills.
-Campers spend time outdoors, swim, dance and have an “Olympic” sports competition every Wednesday.
+Campers spend time outdoors, swim, dance and have friendly sports competitions.

 SPORTS-SPECIFIC CAMPS